infominer33/infominer33.github.io/README.md

 I ask my clients the right questions to provide the results they need.

-I'm generally interested in Bitcoin, blockchain and crypto—but also programming, data science, internet protocols and standards.
+I'm primarily interested in Bitcoin, blockchain, cryptocurrencies and beyond—but I'm also interested in programming, data science, internet protocols, and quantum computing.
 When learning a new subject, I like to begin with a thorough examination of its history.

 Specifically, I find [Decentralized Identity](https://github.com/infominer33/awesome-decentralized-id) compelling, and am open to related work opportunities.